dansan92/hjemmeoppgave/readme.md

 **DB_USERNAME=homestead**<br/>
 **DB_PASSWORD=secret**<br/>

-With the details to your own database, for me:
+With the details to your own database, for me this was the following:

 **DB_DATABASE=hjemmeoppgave**<br/>
 **DB_USERNAME=root**<br/>